Where the Streets Have No Name: Reception

 NME lauded the song as the opening track by saying the album "starts by spitting furiously".
 The publication praised Bono's impassioned singing and The Edge's guitar playing, which transformed the instrument into "something more than an endlessly abused piece of wood".
 The review commented that the "last ten seconds are breathtakingly beautiful".
 The Rocket wrote that the song builds a "wall of sound" that Bono's vocals cut through with a "wail of desperation, as the lyrics agonize the need for personal spirituality".
 The reviewer compared the opening riff to Simple Minds' "Ghostdancing".
-Reviewing The Joshua Tree, Stephen Thomas Erlewine of Allmusic called the song an "epic opener".
+Reviewing The Joshua Tree, Stephen Thomas Erlewine of AllMusic called the song an "epic opener".
 The service's Steve Huey, in a review of the song, praised its "insistent, propulsive rhythmic drive and anthemic chorus", qualities he singled out for making it a fan favorite.
 He called the song the "perfect album-opener", crediting the "slow build of its arrangement toward a climactic peak".
 Huey also called Bono's delivery "passionate and grandiose" and "his commitment to the material unshakable".
 He believed the combination of his vocals and the band's "sonic power" is what gave U2 its "tremendous force".

 Live performances

-"Where the Streets Have No Name" made its concert debut on 2 April 1987 at Arizona State University Activity Center in Tempe, Arizona on the opening night of The Joshua Tree Tour.
-A version featuring an extended introduction was performed on the closing nights of the third leg of The Joshua Tree tour, again in Tempe, Arizona, on December 19 & 20, 1987, and footage from the performance was featured in the Rattle and Hum film.
 The song has since been played at nearly every full-length concert that U2 has headlined, totaling upwards of 900 performances as of 2017.
 The song is widely regarded as one of the group's most popular live songs.
 Bono said of it, "We can be in the middle of the worst gig in our lives, but when we go into that song, everything changes.
 The audience is on its feet, singing along with every word.
 It's like God suddenly walks through the room."

-On The Joshua Tree Tour, "Where the Streets Have No Name" was most often used to open concerts.
+"Where the Streets Have No Name" made its concert debut on 2 April 1987 at Arizona State University Activity Center in Tempe, Arizona, on the opening night of The Joshua Tree Tour.
+A version featuring an extended introduction was performed on the closing nights of the third leg of The Joshua Tree tour, again in Tempe, Arizona, on December 19 & 20, 1987, and footage from the performance was featured in the Rattle and Hum film.
+For the rest of The Joshua Tree Tour, "Where the Streets Have No Name" was most often used to open concerts.
 Fans and critics responded favourably to the song in a live setting.
 The San Diego Union-Tribune wrote that, "From the lofty sonic opening strains of [the song], this audience was up, ecstatic and inflamed."
 NME wrote that the song is one such occasion where "the power afforded their songs is scary", noting that during the song's opening, "the arena ERUPTS".
 In other reviews, the song was called: "uplifting", "exhilarating", and "powerful".
 Out of the 109 shows during The Joshua Tree Tour, "Streets" was played at all except 12 of the concerts.
 During the Lovetown Tour which took place in 1989 and the beginning of 1990, "Streets" was only left out of the set list at one of the 47 concerts.